Peter Max: Early life and education

-Peter Max was born in Berlin, the son of German Jews Salla and Jakob.
+Peter Max was born in Berlin, the son of Salla and Jakob Finkelstein, German Jews.
 They fled Berlin in 1938, settling in Shanghai, China, where they lived for the next ten years.
 Peter's time in Shanghai influenced much of his later work.
 He loved the colours and the "calligraphic ballet" that he witnessed daily at the Buddhist temple across the street from the family villa.

 In 1948, the family moved to Haifa, Israel, where they lived for several years.
 Peter attended school in Mount Carmel, but was often drawing instead of taking notes.
-His principal suggested to his parents that he be put in art lessons after school, and he began to study under Professor Hünik, a Viennese Expressionist.
+His principal suggested to his parents that he take art lessons after school, and he began to study under Professor Hünik, a Viennese Expressionist.

 From Israel, the family continued moving westward and stopped in Paris for several months—an experience that Max said greatly influenced his appreciation for art.
 In their short time in Paris, Max's mother enrolled him in drawing classes at the Louvre, where he began to study Fauvism.
-After nine months in Paris, Max and his family made their final move, settling in Brooklyn, New York, USA.
+After nine months in Paris, Max and his family made their final move, settling in Brooklyn, New York.

 Max and his parents first settled in Bensonhurst, Brooklyn, in 1953 where he attended Lafayette High School, classmates with future actor Paul Sorvino.
-In 1956, Max began his formal art training at the Art Students League of New York in Manhattan, studying anatomy, figure drawing and composition under Frank J. Reilly who had studied at the League alongside Norman Rockwell.
+In 1956, Max began his formal art training at the Art Students League of New York in Manhattan, studying anatomy, figure drawing and composition under Frank J. Reilly, who had studied at the League alongside Norman Rockwell.